percivalgambit/according-to-japlan/content/post/yosakoi-backstage-pass.md

 - we had to leave to go to mario kart in shinagawa
 - when we got to mario kart, michelle was feeling sick, so we decided to reschedule and go back to the hostel to rest
+- back to hostel
+- got curry for dinner